pombredanne/praetor/README.md

 For now, clone and run `$ python setup.py install -e '.[webserver]`.
 Note that this is not ready for production at all, so use at your own peril.

 Note that both prefect and praetor need to be installed on Dask workers.
 See `examples` folder for an example Dockerfile and Compose setup.

-# What needs to be done, but isn't

-- Configuration with config file, env variables and cli options.
-For example, right now sqlalchemy connection is hardcoded as `postgresql://praetor:praetor@localhost/praetor`.
-- More tests.
-- CI
-- PyPi
-- Make basic usage not require a running dask cluster.
-Runners and webserver should check if there's a LocalCluster at the default address and use that or create one.
-- Refactoring UI components on frontend.
-I'm not quite happy with how it's organized right now.
-- Send logs from workers and flow.
-- Generate readable notifications for important events (like retries and failed states).
-- Write documentation.